kelseyhightower/kubernetes-initializer-tutorial/docs/deploy-envoy-initializer.md

 ### Create the envoy-initializer ConfigMap

-The `envoy-initializer` is configured using a ConfigMap, identified by the `-configmap` flag, which provides the containers and volumes to inject into a Deployment.
+The Envoy Initializer is configured using a ConfigMap, identified by the `-configmap` flag, which provides the containers and volumes to inject into a Deployment.
 Create the `envoy-initializer` ConfigMap:

 ```
 kubectl apply -f configmaps/envoy-initializer.yaml